Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 $$(b \lor c) \land (\lnot c \lor d) \land (a \lor b \lor e) \land (d \lor b)$$

-Here $b$ appears only in positive form (it is a pure literal), then assigning $b = True$ no other clause will be " penalized", therefore, delete all the other clauses where $b$ is included.
+Here $b$ appears only in positive form (it is a pure literal), then assigning $b = True$ no other clause will be "penalized", therefore, delete all the other clauses where $b$ is included.

-In other words: if $b$ doesn't appear in negative form inside the formula $F$, assigning $b = True$, the satisfability of $F$ is preserved.
+In other words: if $b$ doesn't appear in negative form inside the formula $F$, assigning $b = True$, the satisfiability of $F$ is preserved.

 Eliminating pure literals can significantly reduce the size of the CNF formula.
 Smaller formulas are often easier and